paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 <a id="section-1645"></a>
 ## § 1645.
 Purchasing health care coverage
 **(a) In general** Insofar as amounts are made available under law (including a provision of the Social Security Act [[42 U.S.C.
 301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section301&num=0&edition=prelim) et seq.], the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.), or other law, other than under [section 1644 of this title](./chapter-018-indian-health-care.md#section-1644)) to Indian tribes, tribal organizations, and urban Indian organizations for health benefits for Service beneficiaries, Indian tribes, tribal organizations, and urban Indian organizations may use such amounts to purchase health benefits coverage (including coverage for a service, or service within a contract health service delivery area, or any portion of a contract health service delivery area that would otherwise be provided as a contract health service) for such beneficiaries in any manner, including through—
+450](./chapter-014-miscellaneous.md#section-450) et seq.),11 See References in Text note below. or other law, other than under [section 1644 of this title](./chapter-018-indian-health-care.md#section-1644)) to Indian tribes, tribal organizations, and urban Indian organizations for health benefits for Service beneficiaries, Indian tribes, tribal organizations, and urban Indian organizations may use such amounts to purchase health benefits coverage (including coverage for a service, or service within a contract health service delivery area, or any portion of a contract health service delivery area that would otherwise be provided as a contract health service) for such beneficiaries in any manner, including through—

 (1) a tribally owned and operated health care plan;